 Wichita Art Museum, 1400 Museum Boulevard in Wichita, Kansas

-Show Your Love of Wichita with its Flag
+Show Your Love of Wichita With its Flag

 It seems like everywhere you look in Wichita, the city’s flag is prominently displayed.
 From T-shirts and license plates to full-building murals, the Wichita flag is an immense source of pride.
 Keep an eye out for it during your visit and consider picking up a flag-themed souvenir to remember your trip.

-Grab a Coffee and a Short Story
+Grab a Coffee & a Short Story

 I loved visiting Reverie Roasters not once but twice during my time in Wichita.
 One of the things that made my visits extra delightful was this short story dispenser from the Wichita Public Library.